readthedocs/blog/moss-final-report.rst

 =================

 Last year,
-we were given a :doc:`MOSS Grant<rtd-awarded-moss-grant>` to work on a few things.
+we were given a :doc:`MOSS Grant<rtd-awarded-moss-grant>` to work on improving the Python documentation ecosystem.
 This work is live at http://www.pydoc.io/, and on GitHub at https://github.com/rtfd/pydoc.io, https://github.com/rtfd/sphinx-autoapi/, and https://github.com/rtfd/apitheme.
 We :doc:`announced <announcing-pydoc-io>` the initial deployment last November, and this is the retrospective post about how the project as a whole went.

+Pydoc.io was created to generate API documentation for all Python packages.
+We have now generated over 17,000 sets of API documentation for packages uploaded to PyPI, without executing a single line of Python code from those projects.
+This is the primary goal of the project, and it has been successful.

 The original grant covered the following items, which I'll talk about in more detail: